 Can a writer proofread and edit their own work?

 To an extent, but this is very much not best practice.
-When you’ve spent time writing a document, it becomes much harder to see your own typos and errors.
-It’s also difficult to be objective and detached about your own writing.
+When you’ve spent time writing a document, proofreading and editing become much harder.
+It’s difficult to see your own typos and errors.
+And it’s difficult to be objective and detached about your own writing.
 Will an author spot that the first two paragraphs of her work aren’t really necessary?
 Maybe.
 But an editor will definitely spot where the story really starts – and will have the confidence to delete the first two paragraphs.

 Can the same person be a proofreader and an editor?